What is a Boil Water Advisory?

 A Boil Water Advisory is a public health recommendation from OWASA advising customers to boil their tap water before using it.
 This is in response to an event that could have allowed contaminants to enter the distribution system.
 Because the water quality is unknown, customers should assume the water is unsafe to drink and take appropriate precautions.

-The Boil Water Advisory is, again, a recommendation, and it is issued when contamination is possible, but unconfirmed.
+OWASA issues Boil Water Advisories as a precautionary measure.
+The Boil Water Advisory is a recommendation, and it is issued when contamination is possible, but unconfirmed.
 It is different from a Boil Water Notice, the next level of alert.
 A Boil Water Notice is issued when contamination is confirmed, and boiling water is therefore required.

 Below are some answers to your frequently asked questions.